AbdelTID/Armed-Conflict-Event/README.md

 ## Data Type and Characteristics
 ACLED codes the dates, actors, locations, fatalities, and types of all reported political violenceand demonstration events around the world in real time.
 The data covers the time period between 1997 through present day.
 The attributes consist of numeric, categorical, character, and time series values.
+We select Ghana and Kenya as countries to study.